Welcome to today's edition of the Rush 24-7 podcast.

 There's no question about it.

-They're they're petrified what's going on next door, uh, and petrified as well that we are there, which reminds me our old our old buddy Joel Rosenberg, who uh used to take out the trash and uh and occasionally do some writing for the Limbaugh Letter, has uh, like many who've worked for this program gone on to many and better things.
+Which reminds me, our old buddy Joel Rosenberg, who used to take out the trash and occasionally do some writing for the Limbaugh Letter, has, like many who've worked for this program, gone on to many and better things.

 And it's hard to go on to bigger and better things in this program.